MD Registration & Student Records

 Specific coursework and clerkship requirements are necessary to graduate.
 Learn more about our graduation requirements.

 No candidate may be recommended for a degree until all required fees have been paid.
-NYU School of Medicine cannot be responsible for the inclusion in the current official graduation list of any candidate who pays fees after the first day of May, September, or January for degrees in May, September, or January, respectively.
+NYU Grossman School of Medicine cannot be responsible for the inclusion in the current official graduation list of any candidate who pays fees after the first day of May, September, or January for degrees in May, September, or January, respectively.

-Following the payment of all required fees, and on approval of the faculty, the candidate will be recommended for the degree as of the date of the next regular meeting of the NYU School of Medicine Board of Trustees at which the awarding of degrees is a part of the order of business.
+Following the payment of all required fees, and on approval of the faculty, the candidate will be recommended for the degree as of the date of the next regular meeting of the NYU Grossman School of Medicine Board of Trustees at which the awarding of degrees is a part of the order of business.

 U.S. Medical Licensing Examination

-All medical students take the three-step U.S. Medical Licensure Exam®, or USMLE®, to demonstrate their ability to provide safe and effective patient care.
-Please note that receiving your USMLE® Step 2 Clinical Skills scores may take as long as three months.
+All medical students take the three-step U.S. Medical Licensing Examination, or USMLE, to demonstrate their ability to provide safe and effective patient care.
+Please note that receiving your USMLE Step 2 Clinical Knowledge scores may take as long as three months.
 Be sure to schedule this exam early enough in your final academic year so that the scores are available in time to meet graduation requirements.
-Learn more about the USMLE®.
+Learn more about the USMLE.